-A substantial proportion of our successful cases are achieved through persuading the prosecution to discontinue the case before trial but for those clients who want to maximise their chances we provide options for choosing their level of seniority.
+A substantial proportion of our successful cases are achieved through the reviewing lawyer persuading the prosecution to discontinue the case before trial but for those clients who want to maximise their chances we provide options for choosing the level of seniority of the advocate lawyer.

 Gold service (trial hearings only)

-You may also have a lawyer who has demonstrated excellence for an additional £2655 for the trial which covers a single hearing (Gold service).
+You may also have an advocate lawyer who has demonstrated excellence for an additional £2655 for the trial which covers a single hearing (Gold service).
 This will increase your chances of avoiding a driving ban if the case proceeds to trial.

 If your case becomes complex additional charges may be payable for preparing documents for use in Court from £60 to £180 in most cases.
 If you require us to appoint a senior lawyer to prepare documents the cost may be higher £500 to £1000.